YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 1. The data base as a relation
 1. Some queries on the data base

-We will use the above structure summary as the guideline of our narrative.

 ## The Relation and Queries

 Read the definition of `ascii_ctrl` as: